Frequently Asked Questions

 What is a typical work week like for an intern?

 Interns generally work 40-50 hours per week, 8am to 5pm Monday through Friday.
 This estimate includes all core and specialty rotations, meetings, administrative activities, and didactics.
-The internship faculty value balance, and support the notion that interns participate in interests and activities outside of work.
+The internship faculty value balance, and support the notion that interns have commitments, interests and activities outside of work.
 The total number of clock hours required for the year of internship is 2000, and a minimum of 500 patient contact hours is required for the year.

 Are interns expected to work on the weekends?